Community-Engaged Health and Nursing Research

 Dr. Marcella Ogenchuk - I work with community partners using a strength-based approach to improve the health outcomes of the pediatric population in the area of substance use disorder and oral health.

-Dr. Shelley Peacock - My research is in the area of older adults living with dementia and their family caregivers.
-I partner with community organizations to improve the support for family caregivers, including those who have a relative living in a long-term care home or those who are bereaved.
+Dr. Shelley Peacock - My research is in the area of older adults living with dementia and their family carers.
+I partner with community organizations to improve the support and care that persons with dementia and their family carers receive in long-term care and acute care settings.

-Dr. Shelley Spurr - My research is focused on co-designing a community-based intervention that will minimize the risk of prediabetes and type 2 diabetes with Indigenous adolescents.
+Dr. Shelley Spurr - My research is focused on promoting healthy lifestyles in children, adolescents, and their families.
+My goal is to co-design community-based interventions that will minimize risk of prediabetes and type 2 diabetes, and other co-morbidities (overweight, hypertension) in adolescents.

 Dr. Phil Woods - My research interests are in violence predication, risk assessment and management for persons who experience mental health challenges.